First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Introduction

 In this article we prove first and second order optimality conditions for a control problem subject to the Fokker-Planck equation \be \partial_t \rho - \nu \Delta \rho - {\rm div } \big(\rho B[u]\big) = 0, \ee where $u$ is a time-dependent possibly multidimensional control, and $B[u](x)=c(x) + b(x)\otimes u$ is defined by given vector functions $c$ and $b$.

 Fokker-Planck equations arise in many situations in which a large number of agents is involved.
-In particular, these equations are present in models of mass opinion dynamics \cite{AlbiPareschiZanella2014}, tumor growth \cite{BoseTrimper2009,Herty2012}, bird flocks movement \cite{DuanFornasierToscani2010} and various biological events \cite{SchienbeinGruler1993,Chavanis2008nonlinear}, among others.
+More precisely, these equations are known to describe the time evolution of the probability density function of agents, where the motion of each of them is modelled by a stochastic differential equation.
+In particular, Fokker-Planck equations are present in models of mass opinion dynamics \cite{AlbiPareschiZanella2014}, tumor growth \cite{BoseTrimper2009,Herty2012}, bird flocks movement \cite{DuanFornasierToscani2010} and various biological events \cite{SchienbeinGruler1993,Chavanis2008nonlinear}, among others.
 The recent survey \cite{Furioli2017} describes several applications of the Fokker-Planck equation to different socio-economic phenomena.
 It is worth mentioning that some of these articles already analyze control problems associated to their models, as {\em e.g.} \cite{Herty2012,AlbiPareschiZanella2014}.

 Another motivation for investigating optimal control problems governed by Fok\-ker-Plack equations comes from Mean Field Games (MFG) theory \cite{LasryLions2007,GomesSaude2014}.
-MFG' systems consist in a Hamilton-Jacobi equation coupled with a Fokker-Planck one.
-It has been observed \cite{LasryLions2007,cardaliaguet2010notes,Ryzhik2018} that the MFG' system is an optimality condition for the control of Fokker-Planck equations, but the rigorous proof of this fact remains an open problem, since the theory of optimal control of this equation is far from being complete.
+It has been observed \cite[Section 4]{LasryLions2007} (see also \cite{cardaliaguet2010notes,Ryzhik2018}) that, under a specific choice of the objective functional, the MFG system can be interpreted as a first order optimality system for the control of a Fokker-Planck equation.